sp-enbake/rubytest/README.md

 For information on the Luhn algorithm: http://en.wikipedia.org/wiki/Luhn_algorithm

-Use the following curl command:
+For this task I have created a class Creditcard in lib directory with  two class methods valid? and append_check_digit.
+Valid checks if that credit card is valid or not using Luhn algorithm and  append_check_digit appends the checksum to the credit card number passed.

+I have defined two methods in models so that you can test with following curl command:

-To check if the credit card is valid use this curl:
+To check if the credit card is valid :

-curl --header "Content-Type:application/json" --header "Accept:application/json" http://enbake-rortest.herokuapp.com/posts/5555555555554444/check_credit_card -X GET
+curl --header "Content-Type:application/json" --header "Accept:application/json" http://enbake-rortest.herokuapp.com/posts/5555555555554444/valid_card -X GET

 Where 5555555555554444 is the credit card number.

 To Generate the Checksum:

-curl --header "Content-Type:application/json" --header "Accept:application/json" http://enbake-rortest.herokuapp.com/posts/555555555555444/generate_credit_card_checksum -X GET
+curl --header "Content-Type:application/json" --header "Accept:application/json" http://enbake-rortest.herokuapp.com/posts/555555555555444/append_card_checksum -X GET

 Where 5555555555554444 is the credit card number.